Ballyvaughan: Economy

 A previous landmark in the village was the Ballyvaughan signpost.
-Located at the T-junction in the center of the village, pictures of the signposts had long been used by Tourism Ireland to market the country internationally.
-The signpost had featured a number of colourful signs, many of which had been installed by private enterprises.
+Tourism Ireland long used pictures of the signposts, at the T-junction in the center of the village, to market Ireland internationally.
+The signpost featured a number of colourful signs, many of which had been installed by private enterprises.
 Those were removed by the National Roads Authority in June 2011, causing an outcry from some residents.

-During the boom, Ballyvaughan had been tagged Ireland's 'Gold Coast' as a result of the huge rise in property prices in the area.
-Demand for holiday homes had seen the average house price in the town increase from €45,000 in 1995 to a top of €480,000 in 2005.
+During the boom, Ballyvaughan had been tagged Ireland's 'Gold Coast' as a result of the huge rise in the area's property prices.
+Demand for holiday homes had seen the average house price in the town increase from €45,000 in 1995 to €480,000 in 2005.

 Although the building of a local waste water disposal/treatment system has been discussed for many years, as of 2016 the sewage of Ballyvaughan is still pumped untreated into the sea.
 Construction of a treatment works was delayed until 2019.